 Prosauropods

-They were animals with large bodies and very long necks.
-However, their length was not as great as that of the herbivores that lived during the Jurassic Period.
+These were large animals with long necks.
+However, their necks were not as long as those of the herbivores that lived during the Jurassic period.
 Their forelimbs were less developed than their hindlimbs.
-Within the prosauropods, there were some species divisions.
-The predominant ones were the Mussaurus and the Sellosaurus.
+There were several species within the prosauropods.
+The most prominent were Mussaurus and Sellosaurus.

 Theropods